The word “positive thinking” is definitely overused online.

 But to set a good example for the ones we love and respect, we may want to focus on the bright side more and look for that silver lining attitude whenever possible.

-In life, we can link a positive attitude with some positive psychology practices like:
+In life, we can cultivate an optimistic attitude from positive psychology practices, such as:

 A first step in fostering a positive attitude in life can be helping others like family, friends even some kindness toward strangers and expecting nothing in return.